Appendix 1 Relationship of ecological restoration to other restorative activities

 - Reducing impacts in already transformed zones closest to human habitation.

 Ecological restoration is the appropriate means of repairing damage in natural areas wherever it is attainable and desirable, irrespective of zone where they occur.
-For this to avoid net loss this needs to be accompanied by avoidance of degradation, damage or destruction of intact ecosystems in the first instance and there should be complete avoidance of damage to rare or irreplaceable ecosystems or ecosystem elements that take a long time to develop (such as old growth).
+For this to avoid net loss, this needs to be accompanied by avoidance of degradation, damage or destruction of intact ecosystems in the first instance.
+There should also be complete avoidance of damage to rare or irreplaceable ecosystems or ecosystem elements that take a long time to develop (such as old growth).
 Any offsetting for unavoidable damage in natural areas should aspire to a restoration standard of full recovery.

 In production and urban areas however, many areas have undergone extreme and extensive past modification and the lands and waters within them may be of high economic or cultural value.
 This can make ecological restoration undesirable or unattainable in such cases.
 Here the next ‘highest and best’ level of repair should be aspired to.

-It can be helpful to align these three broad pursuits on a spectrum of broader environmental repair (Fig 3).
-The point along that spectrum where the label ‘ecological restoration’ is applied is the point where an appropriate local indigenous ecosystem is adopted as a model and there is an aspiration for the site to be comprehensively restored in the long-term.
-Sound reduction of impacts and rehabilitation provide a supportive foundation for restoration.
+It can be helpful to align these three broad pursuits on a spectrum of broader environmental protection, reduced impact and repair (Figure 6).
+The point along that spectrum where the label ‘ecological restoration’ is applied is the point where an appropriate local native ecosystem is adopted as a model and there is an aspiration for substantial recovery of local native biodiversity in the long-term.
+Sound reduction of impacts and rehabilitation provide a supportive foundation for ecological restoration.

-Cross disciplinary skills in project design and implementation (including but not restricted to the fields of landscape architecture, engineering, agronomy and horticulture) are highly valued in the improved management of ecosystems, whether the goal is restoration, rehabilitation or reduction of impacts.
+Cross disciplinary skills in project design and implementation (including but not restricted to the fields of landscape architecture, engineering, agronomy and horticulture) are highly valued in the improved management of ecosystems, whether the goal is ecological restoration, rehabilitation or reduction of impacts and play an important role in the Restorative Continuum (Gann et al. 2019).

-Figure 3 Broader context of ‘environmental repair’.
-Ecological restoration fits within a range of complementary activities undertaken by various sectors of society to repair damage to the broader environment, with the broader context referred to in the Standards as ‘environmental repair’.
+Figure 6 Broader context Ecological restoration fits within a range of complementary activities undertaken by various sectors of society to repair damage to the broader environment, with the broader context referred to as the ‘Restorative Continuum’ (Principle 6 and Box 6).
 The pyramid arrangement depicted here applies only to transformed urban or production landscapes where the degree of success or failure of ecological restoration will be greatly influenced by the degree of success or failure of rehabilitation and reduction of impacts.

 Rehabilitation is the process of reinstating degrees of ecosystem functionality on degraded sites where restoration is not the aspiration, to permit ongoing provision of ecosystem goods and services.

-Where rehabilitation is the highest and best outcome possible at a site and represents an improvement in condition to the prior state, it can expand and buffer available habitats for indigenous species.
+Where rehabilitation is the highest and best outcome possible at a site and represents an improvement in condition to the prior state (even if not substantial recovery of native biodiversity) it can expand and buffer available habitats for native species.
 At larger scales, rehabilitation can play an ecologically highly significant role in improving the resilience of ecosystems and individual species to rapid environmental change particularly in the transitional zones between natural areas and altered/degraded areas.
 As such, rehabilitation can be highly complementary to ecological restoration.

 Current best practice in rehabilitation (in a similar way to ecological restoration) has largely arisen from professional or voluntary efforts made within a range of industry, government and community sectors, the mining industry, forestry, agriculture, fisheries, utilities corridors, urban bushland and urban parks and gardens sectors.